 - Static image

 Integrating a video using HTML5 will allow your subscribers to view it directly into their inbox instead of having to view it in a browser.
-But, because video support is still very limited in email clients, only about 58% of recipients will really be able to view it.
+But, because video support is still very limited in email, only about 62% (approximately) of recipients will really be able to view it.

-Here’s a table listing email clients supporting HTML5 videos:
+Here’s a table listing the email providers supporting HTML5 videos (updated in 2018):

 According to a study published by Forrester, including a video in an email can increase the click-through rate by 200% to 300%.
 However, the table above shows that there is still a long way to go before all users can see videos right in their inbox.
-So it’s important that you get to know your audience before you start, like knowing what email client they use.
+So it’s important that you get to know your audience before you start.
+Something like the type of email provider they use is very important.
 This way, your video will create the expected WOW effect and you’ll avoid unnecessary efforts.

 Also, check the size of your GIFs.
 If they are too big, they will take longer to load and your subscribers might not see the whole animation.
 The ideal GIF size should be around 1MB or under.

-The third option to take advantage of the power of videos in your emails is certainly the simplest.
-It consists in inserting an image of the video that, once clicked, will open the video in a browser.
+The third option enabling you to take advantage of the power of videos in your emails is certainly the simplest.
+It consists of inserting an image of the video that, once clicked, will open the video in a browser.
 This way, you are certain your readers will see it… if they download their email images of course.

 Other elements than GIFs can be animated in emails.
 Thanks to CSS animation, all elements in your email can pop, slide, reverse or bounce.
 Note, however, that CSS animations are only supported by very few email clients for the moment.
 It’s actually more something to keep in mind for future campaigns.

-And since we’re talking about very interesting, but little supported, techniques, I will take a few extra minutes of your time to talk about interactive elements.
+And since we’re talking about very interesting, but barely supported techniques, I will take a few extra minutes of your time to talk about interactive elements.
 Their big advantage is that the interaction occurs right in the inbox, without the need to move to a browser.
 This new trend will bring emails in which you’ll find:

 - Integrated forms